Becoming a Freemason

 Although you will become a member of our Lodge from your first evening with us, before becoming a full member and enjoying all the rights and privileges of full participation, you will be conducted through two further progressive separate simple ceremonies.
 This process may take a few months or more, but we expect you to attend all our meetings to enable you to enjoy your involvement within the Lodge and to begin your introduction to understanding Freemasonry during this period.
 It is then highly recommended that you join the Royal Arch to truly complete your journey in Craft Masonry.

 Freemasonry is one of the oldest and largest fraternal societies in the world.

-It is an organisation of men who try to live by the principles of integrity and goodwill which unifies them, regardless of colour, creed or worldly status.
+It is an organisation that encourages its members to try to live by the those values, which unifies them, regardless of colour, creed or worldly status.

 It is a non profit making organisation that is involved in supporting charity and service to the community.